jatan-bhatt-36/Machine-Learning-Projects-2/Project_Film_Junky/README.md

-# Machine Learning for Texts
+# Natural Language Processing - Text Identification

 ## Project Description:
 The Film Junky Union, a new edgy community for classic movie enthusiasts, is developing a system for filtering and categorizing movie reviews.